 Tekken 8

-PREVIEW: TEKKEN 8 will take the series to new heights with breathtaking next-gen visuals
+has taken the series to new heights with breathtaking next-gen visuals

 and a deservingly higher budget than its wildly successful predecessor, TEKKEN 7.